PascalThelke/PascalThelke/README.md

 - 👋 Hi, I’m @PascalThelke
 - 👀 I’m interested in programming and gaming
-- 🌱 I’m currently learning HTML/CSS/JavaScript
+- 🌱 I’m currently learning HTML/CSS/JavaScript/Angular/TypeScript
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: p.thelke@outlook.de
+- 📫 How to reach me: kontakt@pascal-thelke.de

 <!---
 PascalThelke/PascalThelke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.